 - Liver Cancer

-- Lung Cancer (non-smoker for past 25 years)
+- Lung Cancer (non-smoker for the past 25 years)

 - Pancreatic Cancer